RU

 Serving: Chilled

-An alcoholic beverage made from fermented honey, with a sweet and slightly tangy flavor.
-Can vary in alcohol content.
+Alcoholic beverage made from fermented honey with sweet and slightly tangy flavor.
+Ancient drink dating to medieval times.
+Can vary in alcohol content (5-15%).
+Honey wine enjoyed cold.

 honey wine5-15%